 For anyone who isn't familiar with the term, sciatica refers to any sort of shooting pain that goes from your back, through your glutes, and down your leg—aka along your sciatic nerve, which is the longest in your body.
 The causes of sciatic pain are extensive, but it's usually brought on by extremes: sitting for extra-long periods of time or doing a lot of really intense exercise like HIIT or long-distance running.

 Stretching, however, can help to temper the effects of sciatica.
 "Having a healthy joint and soft tissue mobility is important in preventing sciatica and other problems," says Corinne Croce, PT and co-founder of Body Evloved Fitness.
 "Stretching is one way to help keep our joint and tissues mobile, and therefore is a great prevention tactic."
+Keep reading to learn more about what, exactly, sciatica is, and what you can do to ease its pain.

 But with that in mind, there's a right and a wrong way to engage in stretches for sciatica. " I would avoid static stretching," says Croce, and Branigan confirms that these moves put you at risk for hurting yourself.
 "Often when people stretch on their own, they find themselves in positions that are both weight bearing and held in place," he says.
 If you're flexible and don't have any injury or pain, this is usually totally fine.
 But if you're dealing with something like sciatica, he warns that you could wind up doing more harm than good to your muscles because you're putting added stress onto them.
 "Once you've added stress and weight into that area you are more likely to overstretch it if you push too far too quickly."
 Both pros instead recommend dynamic stretching, in which you're doing controlled, active repetitions that won't put the same type of pressure on your muscles.